 The Council's Housing Allocations Team will review bidding shortlists and allocate properties in accordance with this Policy.
-Successful applicants will be contacted if they have been matched to a property.
+Applicants will be contacted if their bid for a property is successful.

 Applicants will have 3 working days to respond to an offer of accommodation.
 Some applicants may be given longer to consider an offer, for example where there are identified vulnerabilities that significantly affect the applicant's ability to respond.